kiwi0fruit/pandoctools/README.md

 * from markdown `.md` with Jupyter python code blocks, SugarTeX math and cross-references to `ipynb` notebook.
 * from Hydrogen/python notebook `.py` with Atom/Hydrogen code cells, Knitty markdown incerts (again with SugarTeX math and cross-references) to `.ipynb` notebook.

+**Examples are given for to .ipynb conversion but Pandoctools surely capable of conversion to .html, .pdf, .md.md or any Pandoc output format.**

 # Install